cloud-66-internal/help.cloud66.com/_skycap/how-to-guides/vault.md

 6. Click the *Add Vault* button
 7. Fill in the details of your Vault and click *Connect to Vault*

-Cloud 66 will now try to connect to your Vault using these credentials and, if successful, your Vault will now be available for us within Skycap.
+Cloud 66 will now try to connect to your Vault using these credentials and, if successful, your Vault will now be available for use within Skycap.

 ## Using Vault with Skycap